Grounds for Hope: Hashem’s Kindness

 See Source in Hebrew

-The Sefer HaIkkarim explains that Yermiyahu, the prophet, described the intense suffering of the Jewish people during exile.
-He said, “My soul has forgotten peace and good things,” meaning the hardships were so overwhelming and constant that he had forgotten what peace and blessing felt like.
-In such despair, Yermiyahu thought his hope was lost.
+The Sefer HaIkkarim, in Ma’amar 48 (based on his explanation of Yermiyahu in Eicha), illustrates this beautifully.
+He explains that the prophet Yermiyahu described the intense suffering of the Jewish people during exile, saying, “My soul has forgotten peace and good things.”
+The hardships were so overwhelming and unrelenting that he could scarcely remember what true peace and blessing felt like.
+In such despair, it might have seemed that hope was lost entirely.

-Yet, despite this deep pain, Jeremiah says, “I will remember Hashem’s kindness; surely His mercies will not end.” חסדי ה׳ כי לא תמנו וגו׳ .
-He reminds himself that Hashem’s kindness never fails and His mercy is endless.
-Because of this, Hashem never truly abandons His people; rather, He continually contemplates and shows compassion according to His great kindness.
+Yet Yermiyahu does not surrender to despair.
+He reminds himself: “I will remember Hashem’s kindness; surely His mercies will not end” (חסדי ה׳ כי לא תמנו).
+He recognizes that Hashem’s kindness never fails and His mercy is truly endless.
+Even in the darkest times, Hashem never fully abandons His people; rather, He continually contemplates and extends compassion according to His great chesed.

 Even the Unworthy Can Hope – Sefer HaIkkarim